nateemma/strategies/TSPredict/README.md

 Note: yes, I know there many other algorithms that could be used.
 If you don't see them here, it generally means they didn't perform well, so I didn't include them.

+## Indicators

+If you want to add indicators, then you should crate a new strategy that inherits from the strategy that you want to modify, and override the function add_strategy_indicators().
+Then, follow the steps below to create a model for the new strategy (unless you are subclassing one of the TS_Wavelet strategis, which does not use stored models).

+## Models

+Models, if used, are saved in user_data/strategies/TSPredict/models/\<_classname_\>

+If you change indicators or the prediction/regression algorithm (or sometimes update the package) then you will need to delete and regenerate the model.

+For example, say we change something in TS_Simple_PA.py that requires a model update, we would probably do the following:

+"""
+# remove existing model
+rm -r user_data/strategies/TSPredict/models/TS_Simple_PA

+# download data (this will only download missing data)
+zsh user_data/strategies/scripts/download.sh -n 600 binanceus

+# regenerate the model over a long time period
+zsh user_data/strategies/scripts/test_strat.sh -n 600 TSPredict TS_Simple_PA

+# test over a recent time period
+zsh user_data/strategies/scripts/test_strat.sh -n 30 TSPredict TS_Simple_PA

+# plot the last few days
+zsh user_data/strategies/scripts/plot_strat.sh -n 3 TSPredict TS_Simple_PA ALGO/USDT

+# load the file user_data/plot/freqtrade-plot-ALGO_USDT-5m.html into a browser and check buy/sell events

+"""

 ## Downloading Test Data

 To run backtest and hyperopt, you need to download data to your local environment.